linstats/linstats.github.io/content/teaching/philosophy/index.md

 ---
-title: "Bringing Statistics to Life: My Teaching Philosophy"
+title: "My Philosophy: Bringing Stats to Life"
 summary: How I understand statistics and make it accessible through practical applications and visualizations.
 date: 2024-10-10
 type: docs